juju/docs/src/en/charms-bundles.md

 A bundle file can be deployed via the command-line interface by using the `juju deploy` command.

-Always do a `charm proof1 to check for possible errors before using it:
+Always do a `charm proof` to check for possible errors before using it:

 ```bash
 charm proof directory-of-bundle/    # defaults to your current working directory